-All students of CFP Board-Registered Programs whose initial dates of matriculation (initial enrollment) occur on or after January 1, 2014 will be required to take the capstone course.
-Individuals who register to take the CFP® exam under "Challenge" status will be required to take the capstone course if their first sitting for the exam is March 2015 or later.
+All students of CFP Board-Registered Programs whose initial dates of matriculation (initial enrollment) occur on or after January 1, 2012 are required to take the capstone course.
+Individuals who register to take the CFP® exam under "Challenge" status are also required to take the capstone course.

 When should the capstone course be completed?

 This course should be completed at the end of one’s program of study, as the course is designed to require integration and application of content across all financial planning subject areas.

 How do I report completion of the capstone course?